Moral Majority

 The Moral Majority was an American political organization and movement associated with the Christian right and the Republican Party in the United States.
-It was founded in 1979 by Baptist minister Jerry Falwell Sr. and associates, and dissolved in the late 1980s.
+It was founded in 1979 by Baptist minister Jerry Falwell Sr. and Paul Weyrich, and dissolved in the late 1980s.
 It played a key role in the mobilization of conservative Christians as a political force and particularly in Republican presidential victories throughout the 1980s.